Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 \begin{theo}{Analytic Continuation of Periodic Points} \lineclear For every period $n\ge 1$, analytic continuation in $X_n$ induces all permutations among periodic points of exact period $n$ that commute with the dynamics. \end{theo}

-\looseness -1 If $z_0$ is a double root of $P_n(c)$ for some $c\in\C$ , then $z_0$ is also a double root of $Q_n$ and $(d/dz)Q_n(z_0)=0$, hence $\mu:=(d/dz) p_c^{\circ n}(z_0)=1$.
+\looseness -1 If $z_0$ is a double root of $P_n(c_0)$ for some $c_0\in\C$ , then $z_0$ is also a double root of $Q_n$ and $(d/dz)Q_n(z_0)=0$, hence $\mu:=(d/dz) p_{c_0}^{\circ n}(z_0)=1$.
 Here $\mu$ is the multiplier of the periodic orbit containing $z_0$.
 It is well known that a quadratic polynomial can have at most one non-repelling cycle.
-If $\mu=1$, there are two possibilities \cite{Orsay,MiOrbits,ExtRayMandel}: every point on the non-repelling cycle is either a merger of two points on different orbits of the same exact period $n$, or it is a merger of one point of period $k$ (so that $k$ strictly divides $n$) and $n/k$ points from one orbit of period $n$.
-In either case, $c$ is the root of a hyperbolic component of period $n$: it is primitive in the first case and a satellite component in the second.
-Therefore, $c$ is the landing point of a parameter ray $R(\theta)$, where $\theta=a/(2^n-1)$ for some $a\in\{0,1,\dots,2^n-2\}$.
+If $\mu=1$, then the indifferent orbit is called \emph{parabolic}; it is possible that the exact period of this orbit divides $n$, and the first return map of the parabolic orbit has a multiplier that may be a root of unity.
+Then $c_0$ is the root of a hyperbolic component of period $n$ (or dividing $n$) and thus the landing point of two parameter rays $R(\theta_1)$ and $R(\theta_2)$ with angles $\theta_i=a_1/(2^n-1)$.
 It follows that $\C\sm X_n$ is finite, and all periodic points of period $n$ can be continued analytically along curves in $X_n$ (as roots of $P_n(c)$).
 (However, $\bigcup_n \ovl{\C\sm X_n}=\partial\M$: every $c\in\partial\M$ is a limit point of centers of hyperbolic components \cite{Orsay}, and it follows easily that the same is true for parabolics because for every $\eps>0$ almost every center has a parabolic parameter at distance less than $\eps$).